aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 To prepare this EGV, every forest stand had assigned [legal rotation age](https://likumi.lv/ta/id/2825#p9), based on dominant tree species and bonity class as registered in the [State Forest Service's State Forest Registry](#Ch04.01).
-We assumed 35 years for grey alder.
-The registered age of dominant tree group is then divided by the stand specific legal rotation age.
+We assumed 35 years as the rotation age for grey alder.
+The registered age of the dominant tree group is then divided by the stand specific legal rotation age.
 This attribute has some extreme values.
 We chose to limit them to the nearest integer showing only minimal